Reading Time: 5 minutes

 9. Mood Swings

-Compulsive gambling, especially when the gambling takes place as part of a double life in which friends and family are unaware, can lead to excessive mood swings.
-Mood swings are often overlooked or mistaken for upset that is not the result of the addiction but most often, mood swings are one of the signs of gambling addiction that should be spotted early on.
+Compulsive gambling, especially when the gambling takes place as part of a double life of which friends and family are unaware, can lead to excessive mood swings.
+Mood swings are often overlooked or mistaken for upset that is not the result of the addiction. but most often, mood swings are one of the signs of gambling addiction that should be spotted early on.

 10. Hiding Gambling Behavior

-As compulsive gambling progresses, and the addict comes under scrutiny from his or her friends or family members, it is not uncommon for the addict to begin hiding gambling behaviors.
-Hiding the behavior is one of the more common signs of gambling addiction and also one that’s really hard for outsiders to spot because they don’t know what’s going on—but for the addict, recognizing that it’s wrong to hide behaviors from loved ones is a step in the right direction when it comes to finding help for a compulsive gambling disorder.
+As compulsive gambling progresses, and the individual comes under scrutiny from his or her friends or family members, it is not uncommon for them to begin hiding gambling behaviors.
+Hiding the behavior is one of the more common signs of gambling addiction.
+It’s also one that’s really hard for outsiders to spot because they don’t know what’s going on with the individuals.
+But recognizing that it’s wrong to hide behaviors from loved ones is a step in the right direction when it comes to finding help for a compulsive gambling disorder.